Tuesday, February 1, 1994

 (Click on award to learn more).

-Green Day formed in 1987 and over the next five years released two albums and three EPs.
-Major labels started courting them and they signed with Reprise Records in 1993.
-Their third album and major label debut, Dookie, proved to be a landmark.
-“On their first couple records, they showed promise, but with Dookie, they delivered a record that found Billie Joe Armstrong bursting into full flower as a songwriter, spitting out melodic ravers that could have comfortable sat alongside Singles Going Steady, but infused with an ironic self-loathing popularized by Nirvana, whose clean sound on Nevermind is also emulated here.”
-AMG
+“Exploring everything from panic attacks to masturbation to bisexuality, the lyrics struck a chord with fans of all ages and positioned Green Day as the modern punk band for the masses.”
+CQ “They delivered a record that found Billie Joe Armstrong bursting into full flower as a songwriter, spitting out melodic ravers that could have comfortable sat alongside Singles Going Steady, but infused with an ironic self-loathing popularized by Nirvana, whose clean sound on Nevermind is also emulated here.”
+AM

-The album was “nearly as revolutionary as Nevermind.”
-AMG “Like Nevermind, this was accidental success, the sound of a promising underground group suddenly hitting its stride just as they got their first professional, big-budget, big-label production.
+Regardless of how the band was labeled, Dookie became “one of the defining albums of the 1990s and punk rock in general.”
+WK They “were simply the most important thing to happen to rock music in the 1990s after Nirvana.”
+CS “Like Nevermind, this was accidental success, the sound of a promising underground group suddenly hitting its stride just as they got their first professional, big-budget, big-label production.
 Really, that’s where the similarities end, since if Nirvana were indebted to the weirdness of indie rock, Green Day were straight-ahead punk revivalists through and through.”
-AMG
+AM

 The first single released from the album was Longview.
 Armstrong said the song’s main character was based on himself during his time living in Rodeo, California.
 He said there was nothing to do there.
 The character “does nothing but watch television, smoke mariuana, and masturbate, and has little motivation to change these habits despite tiring of the same cycle of behaviors.”
 WK The song features a signature bassline from Mike Dirnt that he wrote under the influence of LSD.
 WK